tushardhole/deep-copy/README.md

 npm install --savedev esclone

-To use in any file add require,
+To use in any file add impport esclone,

-require('esclone');
+import esclone from "esclone";

 And then use,